playa77/twitchy/README.md

    - Volume slider for quick adjustments
 5. **Press ESC** to toggle fullscreen mode

 That's it.
-No account required (beyond the OAuth for chat), no tracking, no BS.
+No tracking, no BS.

 ## Optional: Custom Emotes